-- b) Support a request to the General Purposes Committee for approval for a non-repayable investment of between £250,000 and £500,000, to support the other application processes to trusts and national funding, subject to an approved business case. - c) Support a request (if required) for an additional 10 year repayable Council loan of £500,000 as part of £3.6 million fundraising from multiple streams.
-This may not be required if external sources of funding are able to support the development to the level expected. - d) Support the use of traded reserves by Cambridgeshire Music towards the project at £80K per year.
+- a) Support a non-repayable commitment of capital investment of between £250,000 and £500,000, to support and unlock other application processes to trusts and national funding, subject to ongoing scrutiny on business case and the securing of the external funding. - b) Support a request for an additional 10 year repayable Council loan of £500,000 as part of the £3.6 million fundraising from multiple streams.
+This may not be required if external sources of funding are able to support the development to the level expected. - c) Agree the use of a traded reserves by Cambridgeshire Music towards the project at £80K per year for up to 5 years.